peterldowns/pgtestdb/README.md

 code, or clicking through the go.dev docs.

 ## How does it work?
-Each time a test asks for a fresh database by calling `testdb.New`, testdb will check to see if a template database already exists.
+Each time a test asks for a fresh database by calling `pgtestdb.New`, pgtestdb will check to see if a template database already exists.
 If not, it creates a new database, runs your migrations on it, and then marks it as a template.
 Once the template exists, it is _very_ fast to create a new database from that template.

-testdb only runs migrations one time when your migrations change.
+pgtestdb only runs migrations one time when your migrations change.
 The marginal cost of a new test that uses the database is just the time to create a clone from the template, which is now basically free.